sonyphoebeb/JavaScript-/README.md

 🔹 Property

-size → Returns the number of values in a set
+10. size → Returns the number of values in a set

-🎨 UI Features
+<h2>🎨 UI Features</h2>

 Clean HTML + CSS + JS setup